learlab/itell/apps/demo/content/textbook/17-putting-ethics-into-practice.md

     correct: false
   - answer: "d.\tHaving college students take the role of prisoners and prison guards"
     correct: false
-- !Structured
-  question: "5.\tWhy was Milgram’s obedience study ethically questionable? "
+- question: "5.\tWhy was Milgram’s obedience study ethically questionable? "
   answers:
   - answer: "a.\tParticipants were coerced to participate with an exorbitant fee"
     correct: false